XetaIO/Xetaravel-CKEditor/README.md

 > ```
 > php artisan vendor:publish --tag=ckeditor
 > ```
 > **Note** : Do not put any custom configuration files in the `public/vendor/release` directory.
-Instead put them in the `public/vendor` directory or somewhere else.
+Instead put them in the `public/vendor` directory or somewhere else and attach them to the `CKEDITOR` instance.